One Week in Colombia Itinerary

 3) La Chorrea Waterfall – another hiking opportunity in the mountains of Bogota

-Here are some great options for the El Poblado area of Medellin:
+Here are some great options in the El Poblado area of Medellin for nights 3 & 4:

 Day 3 – Medellin / Paragliding & El Centro